Texas A&M cadets visit the 2nd Bomb Wing

 Texas A&M cadets visit the 2nd Bomb Wing during a tour at Barksdale Air Force Base, Louisiana, May 1, 2026.
-Tours like these connect future officers with Airmen and real-world mission sets to provide cadets with a deeper understanding of strategic deterrence, leadership, and the Profession of Arms.
+The cadets learned how multiple career fields at Barksdale all contribute to the mission of power projection.
 (U.S. Air Force video by Senior Airman Rhea Beil)

 |Date Taken: